Search published articles

 Abstract

-This study aimed to investigate the effectiveness of schema therapy on marital conflict and the cognitive representation of partner responsiveness in women affected by infidelity.
-Marital infidelity is considered one of the most severe crises in intimate relationships, leading to extensive consequences such as increased marital conflicts and impairment in the perception and representation of partner responsiveness.
-Schema therapy, as an integrative and in-depth approach focusing on identifying and modifying early maladaptive schemas, can help rebuild emotional and cognitive patterns in couples.
-The research was conducted using a quasi-experimental design with pretest–posttest and a control group.
-The statistical population consisted of all married women who referred to counseling centers and psychological clinics in Babol during the winter of 2024 and had reported experiencing marital infidelity.
-Among them, 45 participants were selected through purposive sampling and randomly assigned to three groups: schema therapy, compassion-focused therapy, and control.
-The schema therapy group received ten ninety-minute sessions, while the control group received no intervention.
-Data were collected using the Marital Conflict Questionnaire and the Perceived Partner Responsiveness Scale, and analyzed through multivariate analysis of covariance (MANCOVA).
-The findings indicated that schema therapy significantly reduced marital conflicts and improved the cognitive representation of partner responsiveness in women affected by infidelity (p < 0.01).
-Furthermore, schema therapy was more effective than compassion-focused therapy in reducing marital conflict.
-Based on these results, schema therapy can be considered an effective intervention for improving the psychological consequences of infidelity and may be applied in family counseling centers and clinical interventions for marital crises.
+The present study aimed to investigate the effectiveness of schema therapy on marital conflict and perceived responsiveness of the spouse in women affected by infidelity.
+Marital infidelity is considered one of the most important crises in couples' relationships, which has widespread consequences, including the intensification of marital conflicts and damage to the spouse's perception and perceived responsiveness.
+In this regard, schema therapy, as an integrated and deep approach focusing on identifying and modifying early maladaptive schemas, can help rebuild couples' emotional and cognitive relationships.
+This study was conducted using a quasi-experimental method with a pre-test-post-test design with a control group.
+The statistical population included all married women referring to counseling centers and psychological clinics in Babol in the winter of 1403 who had reported experiencing infidelity of their spouse.
+Among them, 45 people were purposefully selected and randomly assigned to three groups: schema therapy, compassion therapy, and control.
+The schema therapy group received ten ninety-minute sessions of intervention, while the control group did not receive any intervention.
+The research instruments included the Marital Conflict Questionnaire and the Perceived Spouse Responsiveness Scale, and the data were analyzed using multivariate analysis of covariance.
+The findings showed that schema therapy significantly reduced marital conflicts and improved perceived spouse responsiveness in women affected by infidelity.
+Also, the effectiveness of this intervention in reducing marital conflict was greater than compassion therapy.
+Based on the results obtained, it can be concluded that schema therapy is an effective approach to improving the psychological consequences of infidelity and can be used as an efficient intervention in family counseling centers and in the treatment of disorders resulting from marital crises.

 Page 1 from 1